DiyMediaServer

 Wrapping Up

-If you’re building a serious homelab, mastering this setup unlocks:
+If you’re building a serious homelab, this setup unlocks:

 This is Part 3 of a 3-part series on building a VPS-fronted homelab.